lvclark/polyRAD/vignettes/polyRADtutorial.md

 GBS/RAD data are inherently messy.
 Some markers may behave in a non-Mendelian fashion due to misalignments, amplification bias, presence-absence variation, or other issues.
 In addition to filtering out problematic markers, you may also want to confirm that all individuals in the dataset are well-behaved.

-The *H*<sub>*i**n**d*</sub>/*H*<sub>*E*</sub> statistic, to be described in an upcoming preprint, helps to filter such markers and individuals.
+The *H*<sub>*i**n**d*</sub>/*H*<sub>*E*</sub> statistic ([Clark et al. 2020](https://doi.org/10.1101/2020.01.11.902890)) helps to filter such markers and individuals.
 In a mapping population it can be run using the `HindHeMapping` function, which requires a single ploidy to be input, along with the mapping population design.
 In a natural population or diversity panel, the `HindHe` function can be used. `HindHe` should also be used for mapping populations in which the most recent generation was created by random intermating among all progeny.
 In all cases, I recommend running `HindHe` or `HindHeMapping` before running `TestOverdispersion` or any of the genotype calling functions, as demonstrated in the previous sections.

 Below we'll work with a dataset from *Miscanthus sacchariflorus*, including 635 individuals and 5182 loci ([Clark et al. 2018](https://doi.org/10.1093/aob/mcy161)).
 The `RADdata` object is not provided here due to size, but the following objects were created from it: